ftrotter/OSE/README.md

 * It is not possible to have a formal peer evaluation of a license that can be modified on a per-licensee basis.
    * This means that the core license file cannot change, which means...
    * No changeable dates in the core file, dates in a seperate file called CONVERSIONDATE.txt
-   * No changeable terms in the core file, any extra, less restrictive terms are found in EXTRASTUFF.txt
+   * No changeable terms in the core file, any custom proprietary terms are found in STARTINGLICENSE.txt
    * This lets us ensure that the core licenses is word-for-word identical very easily (programatically even)

 ### Not Reinventing